 As distributive justice is centred on supplying the assets of the community in a manner deemed fairest to all, it is this type of justice which is best suited to analysing the operation of give-and-take, according to what is deserving or fitting, which comprises social debt.
-Social debt, which involves the countless obligations and services owed between those living together in society, from the basic societal components of nuclear families and the households they tend, to the ever-widening groups of the phratry, the genos, and the citizen body as a whole, simply cannot conform to the arithmetic calculation of returning like for like, as the socialness of its title attests its focus on the people involved, rather than the assets which are to be transferred.
+Social debt, which involves the countless obligations and services owed between those living together in society, from the basic societal components of nuclear families and the households they tend, to the ever-widening groups of the phratry, the genos, and the citizen body as a whole, simply cannot conform to the relatively simple and mechanical arithmetic calculation of returning like for like.
+Aristotle initially draws attention to this at 1131a20-1, during his description of distributive justice: ‘And it follows that justice involves at least four terms, namely, two persons for whom it is just and two shares which are just.
+Then, shortly after, comes the famous passage, ‘As a housebuilder is to a shoe-maker, so must so many shoes be to a house.’
+Though this line is most often invoked for the purpose of evaluating Aristotle’s analysis of trade, it is also, because of its teasing out the relationships between people in respect of their acts of give-and-take, equally applicable to an analysis of social debt.
+Further, because, as Danzig argues, (contra Meikle (1995, pp.134-5), Heath (1949, pp.274-75), Gauthier and Jolif (1970), and Johnson (1939, p.451)) the ratio between the two humans involved in such exchange, as of their two products, are qualitatively not equal, it is a geometically-calculated (τὸ ἀντιπεπονθὸς κατ᾽ ἀναλογίαν καὶ μὴ κατ᾽ ἰσότητα) form of equality and justice which is being sought.
+The conundrum which faces Aristotle, how one goes about achieving equality in a relationship between such unequals, is likewise most applicable to those hoping to achieve a better understanding social debt.
 While, in a financial contract, it can be easily arranged that goods are transferred only for other goods of a similar value, it is much less common that people lend a hand, or confer a benefit to other people of a similar endowment.
 Far more frequently we find the old advising the young, or the young tending the old; the rich supporting the poor, or the poor giving service to the rich.
 This is a realm which requires a geometric calculation; an attainment of fairness which accounts for differences in quality and capacity.
 It is in describing such a situation that Aristotle composed his theory of distributive justice, the type of justice which, though perhaps undemocratic due to its eschewing the blanket approach of egalitarianism, nonetheless constitutes the primary form of justice.
 As it strives to achieve equality for equals as well as the corresponding inequality for unequals, it reflects and accommodates the real differences in status, wealth and ability which exist in society, and thus begins on precisely the sort of pragmatic footing which is to be expected from a social analyst of Aristotle’s ilk.

 4.1.3.
 Unjust Inequality of Treating Equals as Unequals, and Unequals as Equals